kevinmukuna/linux_configuration/README.md

 The script is simple but very handy and powerful.

-Please accrediting if used.
+Please accredit if used.
 Thanks.

 ______________